thriveweb/passion-family-dental/content/pages/about.md

 featuredImage: >-
   https://ucarecdn.com/198c1ef6-4b9e-4fff-902d-b5d3d7502cf7/-/crop/2309x1270/0,462/-/preview/
 quote: >-
-  At Passion Family Dental North Lakes, we believe in high quality dental care can only be achieved by placing our valued customers first.
+  At Passion Family Dental North Lakes, we believe high quality dental care can only be achieved by placing our customers first.
 content: >-
   We respect and understand that every patient’s circumstances are unique.
 We like to spend time listening to you, taking into consideration your needs.